 The name means ‘dweller by the alder trees’.
 An early possible record of the surname is a Ralph De Alre in Berkshire in 1221.
 Alders are recorded as property owners in Prendwick, Alnham and South Weetslade, all in Northumberland, in 1663.

-In 1881 there were 300 individuals with the Alder surname in Northumberland and Durham (170 in Durham, 165 in Northumberland).
+In the 1881 census there were 300 individuals with the Alder surname in Northumberland and Durham (170 in Durham, 165 in Northumberland).
 There were 326 in Berkshire; 249 in Surrey and 386 in Middlesex (London).
-Across the much more populous Northern counties of Lancashire and Yorkshire there were by comparison only 106 Alder individuals.
+Across the much more populous northern counties of Lancashire and Yorkshire there were by comparison only 106 Alder individuals.

 The surname Allan is primarily a Scottish surname but there are significant concentrations in Northumberland.
 Allan is relatively rare in other parts of England and was identified by Henry Guppy as a surname ‘peculiar’ to Northumberland.

 In the Great Britain census of 1881 there were 18,909 Allans of which 12,237 resided in Scotland.
 In England their greatest numbers could be found in the northern counties of Yorkshire (867); Northumberland (765) Durham (717) and Lancashire (588).
 Proportionally, when population is taken into account the number of Allans is more significant in Durham and Northumberland than in Yorkshire – see county populations in 1881 at the end of this page.

 There may be more than one origin for the Allan and Allen surnames and their variants and in some cases differing spellings may have resulted from personal choice.
 Henry Guppy considered the Allen variant rare in the eastern and northern counties beyond the Humber and Mersey.